jesusmah/es-cloud-schema-lab/README.md

 	![16-1](images/7.png)

-## API Key
+## IBM Event Streams Service Credentials

-At this point, we want to create an API key for other applications, tools, scripts to interact with our IBM Event Streams instance.
+At this point, we want to create the needed service credentials in order to allow other applications, tools, scripts to interact with our IBM Event Streams instance.
+For doing so, we need to:

 1. In your IBM Event Streams instance service page, click on _Service credentials_ on the left hand side menu: